Gun lock industry

 Gun locks currently for sale in the United States are Chinese and Taiwanese-made products.
 A few are designed in the United States, but manufacturing is done overseas.
 Below is a three-part video series introducing the subject of gun locks.

 Gun locks Part 1: The most common form of gun lock a gun owner will find in the U.S. is a form of padlock.
 This is why the ASTM Standard Performance Specification for Padlocks is incorporated into California’s testing procedures for firearms safety devices.
-Usually, a company seeking California DOJ approval of a gun lock is submitting some form of padlock to the approval process, often a small padlock with a cable.
-In this video, I look at the different ways padlocks have been adapted for use as gun locks.

 The Project ChildSafe investigation